 The prognosis is relatively good with most returning to their normal activity level in 6 months with a low incidence of subsequent premature osteoarthritis.

 Traumatic meniscal injuries in children are rare.
 In general they may not demonstrate the same clinical picture as an adult with a meniscal tear.
-The pain may not be well localized and there may not be an effusion.
+The pain may not be well localised and there may not be an effusion.
 Therefore the clinician should have a high index of suspicion.

 The majority of meniscal tears in children are associated with a discoid lateral meniscus.
 The child usually describes a traumatic event, which may be minor and is thereafter troubled by lateral joint line pain and often catching or locking.